giuliorossolini/giuliorossolini.github.io/research.md

 </div>

-# Available thesis and projects
+# Available theses and projects
-The following is a list of experimental research topics for master thesis and master/Ph.D. projects.
+The following is a list of experimental research topics for master theses and master/Ph.D. projects.
 Please [contact me](mailto:giulio.rossolini@santannapisa.it) to get more details and schedule a meeting.

 * Improving <b>Deep Steganography</b> via Generative Adversarial Models;
 * Addressing Adversarial Perturbation through a <b>Fourier Analysis</b>;